awsdocs/aws-step-functions-developer-guide/doc_source/input-output-contextobject.md

 }
 ```

-These are available only in a `Map` state, and can be specified in the [`"Parameters"`](input-output-inputpath-params.md#input-output-parameters) field, before the `"Iterator"` section\.
+These are available only in a `Map` state, and can be specified in the [`Parameters`](input-output-inputpath-params.md#input-output-parameters) field, before the `Iterator` section\.

 **Note**
-You must define parameters from the context object in the `"Parameters"` block of the main `Map` state, not within the states included in the `"Iterator"` section\.
+You must define parameters from the context object in the `Parameters` block of the main `Map` state, not within the states included in the `Iterator` section\.

 Given a state machine with a simple `Map` state, we can inject information from the context object as follows\.